l0k0ms/workshops/log-workshop-4/steps/log-management.md

 We saw how to manipulate your logs and how you could monitor them, but in Log management there is the word **management**.

-The whole idea of Datadog Logging Without Limits is that it's not because a log is sent to Datadog, a log is "ingested", a log is "processed" that you necesseraly want to index it for search/analytics/monitor use-cases.
+The whole idea of Datadog Logging Without Limits is that: it's not because a log is sent to Datadog, a log is "ingested", a log is "processed" that you necesseraly want to index it for search/analytics/monitor use-cases.

 **Ingesting and indexing are two different things.**

 When ingesting a log in Datadog you can:

-* Index it to allow search, analytics and monitors
+* Index it to allow search, analytics, and monitors

 **AND/OR:**